tilleul/apple2/applesoft/nfs/general/04_avoid_integer_variables.md

 30 PRINT B%
 40 END
 ```
 Line 10 takes 6754 cycles in the first case and 7058 cycles in the second case.
 A difference of 304 cycles.
-In the second case, only conversion occurs: `-16384` as a float is converted to an integer value.
+In both cases, `-16384` is interpreted as a float number.
+But in the second case, that float needs to be converted to an integer to be stored in an integer variable.

 Line 20 takes 2441 cycles in the first case and 3047 cycles in the second case.
 A difference of 606 cycles !
-This is because, in the second case, `A%` is first converted to float, then to integer then the read memory occurs and the result (a byte), is converted to float but because `B%` is an integer variable, it is again converted to integer.
+This is because, in the second case, `A%` is first converted to float, then to an integer (because `PEEK` requires an integer value) then the memory is read memory and the result (a byte), is converted to float.
+But because `B%` is an integer variable, it is again converted to integer.
 That's 4 conversions.
 In the first case, only two conversions occur: `A` (float) is converted to integer and the resulting byte of `PEEK` is converted to float to be stored into `B`.

 Line 30 takes 26779 cycles in the first case and 27031 cycles in the second case.
 A difference of 252 cycles.

 Does it really mean that integer variables are useless ?